Harpist in the Wind

 Harpist in the Wind is a 1979 fantasy novel by American writer Patricia A. McKillip.
 It is the concluding book of the Riddle Master trilogy, which has also been published as Riddle of Stars.
-The first UK paperback edition precedes the first US paperback.
+The first UK paperback edition preceded the first US paperback.

 Plot summary

 Morgon of Hed and Raederle of An set out to discover who the shapechangers who pursue them are, and where the High One, the source of the land-law binding the realm together, is hiding.
-Along the way they are helped by the wizards of the realm, recently released by Morgan from the bonds in which Ghisteslwchlohm had held them, and by the land-heirs/rulers.
+Along the way they are helped by the wizards of the realm, recently released by Morgon from the bonds in which Ghisteslwchlohm had held them, and by the land-heirs/rulers.
 After confronting Ghisteslwchlohm in the city of Lungold, where the wizard once had ruled, Morgon is imprisoned by the shapechangers within Erlenstar Mountain, as they do not want to kill him.
 They, the exiled Earth-Masters, need him to reach the High One, who prevents them from exercising full power.
 He escapes with the help of Raederle and someone who is later revealed to be the High One in disguise.
 Seeking refuge in the far north, he begins to learn the land-law of each kingdom.
 Once he has partially learned all of the land-law, Morgon discovers that the High One had journeyed with him as both the harpist Deth and the wizard Yrth.
 The High One tells Morgon at the top of Wind Plain that he (Morgon) is the High One's land-heir.
 When the High One is killed by Ghisteslwchlohm, now possessed by the shape changers, with Morgon's three-starred sword, Morgon learns to shape and/or bind the winds to overcome the Earth-Masters and bring peace to the land; he truly is the High One's heir.